-A handsome little car, the Civic 1500 S was fitted with firmer suspension (with rear stabilizer bar) and 165/70R13 Michelin tires.
+A handsome little car, the Civic 1500 S was fitted with firmer suspension (with rear stabilizer bar) and 165/70R13 Michelin tires (a size still available thanks to Vredestein).
 A red accent encircled the 1500 S and set it apart from other Civics as well as a black grille and blackout paint around the window frames.

 The 1500 S’ engine was not specific to it, but was the optional EM 1.5 liter inline four cylinder with three barrel carburetor, making 63 bhp.
 Mileage with the standard five speed manual transmission was 35 city/46 highway by the standards of the day.